-The mission of the Molecular Epidemiology Group of the AACR (MEG/AACR) is to foster and strengthen team-based, trans-disciplinary research to develop a more integrated understanding of cancer etiology and outcomes in human populations.
+The mission of the AACR Molecular Epidemiology Working Group (MEG) is to foster and strengthen team-based, transdisciplinary research to develop a more integrated understanding of cancer etiology and outcomes in human populations.

 Why Join MEG

 - To facilitate the multidisciplinary approach to the study of cancer and chronic disease etiology;

 - To promote the incorporation of molecular and biochemical concepts and techniques into well-designed epidemiologic studies;

 - To provide an ongoing forum for the scholarly discussion and development of sound approaches to the conduct and interpretation of molecular epidemiologic studies;

 - To foster partnerships/collaborations with scientists in other disciplines;

 - To sponsor scientific and educational programs that will advance the field, including the MEG; and

 - To join a community of scientists studying the molecular epidemiology of cancer.